intergalactic-otter/quantum-resource-estimator-api/README.md

 **How can we accelerate quantum resource estimation learning and development?
-Introducing the first public GraphQL API for quantum resource estimation.
-A software engineering approach to quantum resource estimation.**
+Exploring API integration for quantum resource estimation.**
 Y. V. Bermudez
 Universidad ORT Uruguay